guigrpa/mady/docs/templates/README.md

 ![Mady config](https://raw.githubusercontent.com/guigrpa/mady/master/docs/02-config.png)

 You can see the UI in English, Spanish and Catalan at the moment.
-Mady *eats its own dog food*.
+Mady *eats her own dog food*.

 ### The translate function